 How to Test Pool Water with Liquid Test Kits

-Submerge the collection cup into the pool water, lowering your arm until the water reaches up to your elbow, about 12 to 18 inches deep.
+Submerge the collection cup into the pool water, lowering your arm until the water reaches your elbow, about 12 to 18 inches deep.
 Flip the cup over to collect the water sample, and once you have the sample, fill the large tube in the test kit to the top solid line.

 Add the required testing chemicals to the water samples according to the kit’s instructions.
 This typically includes OTO (orthotolidine) for measuring chlorine levels and phenol red for measuring pH levels.
 Add the recommended number of drops to the sample and gently swirl the tube to mix the solutions.